SAEONData/seacrifog-client/README.md

 Install the project dependencies: `npm install`<br>
 Start the dev server: `npm start`

+### Notes
+1. Testing this on Windows (using `npm` via Powershell), I had to install `npm-run-all` globally. `npm install npm-run-all -g`
+2. Running `npm install`, some of the packages will install platform specific bindings.
+So if something isn't working try removing the `node_modules` directory and re-running `npm install`

 ## Testing
 Run `npm test`.
 This launches the test runner in the interactive watch mode.<br>
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.